SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{rug} repurposing, the strategy of applying approved medications to novel therapeutic indications, has gained prominence due to the stagnation in traditional drug discovery~\cite{jourdan2020drug}.
-Drug-target interactions (DTI) are central to pharmacology, yet conventional drug discovery remains time-consuming, costly, and high-risk~\cite{chong2007new}.
-In contrast, repurposing seeks to identify new uses for existing drugs, significantly reducing the time and cost of drug development~\cite{farha2019drug}.
-Consequently, computational models for drug-target interactions have emerged, utilizing previous experimental data to predict novel DTI strengths.
-With the expanding availability of biomedical data, artificial intelligence-based methods for drug repurposing have proliferated ~\cite{wang2024giae} , primarily falling into two key categories: machine learning-based methods and increasingly popular network-based methods.
+Drug-target interactions (DTI) are central to pharmacology, yet conventional drug discovery remains time-consuming, costly, and high-risk compared to repurposing~\cite{farha2019drug}.
+Consequently, computational methods have emerged to predict novel DTI strengths.
+With the exploding of biomedical data, artificial intelligence-based methods for drug repurposing have proliferated~\cite{ an2025multi}, including two key categories: machine learning-based methods and network-based methods.

-Predicting DTI typically involves mapping drug-target pairs to feature vectors and applying machine learning for classification~\cite{zhao2022hyperattentiondti, zhao2024msi,shi2024review}.
-However, machine learning-based methods are limited by the need for positive and negative samples and are susceptible to sample imbalance, which can introduce noise and reduce prediction accuracy.
-Network-based methods typically build homogeneous or heterogeneous biological networks, infer interactions from drug-drug similarity, target-target similarity, or DTI, and predict interactions via network reasoning~\cite{zhao2021identifying,yang2021computational, shang2022multiview, zixuan2024gsl}.
-Although network-based reasoning methods are effective to some extent, they primarily focus on direct interactions and fail to explore similarity information embedded in heterogeneous information networks.
+Predicting DTI typically involves mapping drug-target pairs to feature vectors and applying machine learning for classification~\cite{zhao2024msi}.
+However, these machine learning-based methods are limited by the need for positive and negative samples and are susceptible to sample imbalance, which can introduce noise and reduce prediction accuracy.
+Neural networks have been widely applied in various fields~\cite{movassagh2023artificial, yadawad2024auto, alzubi2025multimodal, lei2022evennet, le2023predicting, zhao2022improved, li2025mhmda}.
+Network-based methods typically build homogeneous or heterogeneous biological networks, infer interactions from drug-drug similarity, target-target similarity, or DTI~\cite{hua2025mmdg}.
+Although network-based methods are effective to some extent, they primarily focus on direct interactions and fail to explore similarity information embedded in heterogeneous information networks.

+Most existing DTI prediction methods primarily focus on mining direct similarity information within homogeneous graphs, neglecting the potentially rich high-order similarity information embedded in heterogeneous drug-target networks~\cite{shi2024review}.
+This oversight limits the ability to fully capture complex and indirect relationships essential for accurate DTI identification, especially under data imbalance scenarios.
+Therefore, there is a clear research gap in designing effective models that can comprehensively exploit both direct and high-order similarity information from heterogeneous graphs.

-To address this challenge, this study proposes a novel social interaction-inspired dual-enhanced graph reasoning mechanism, termed SOC-DGL, which integrates ADGL and EDGL for accurate and robust DTI prediction based on similarity information from diverse sources.
-The main contributions of this study are:
+To address this challenge, this study proposes a novel social interaction-inspired dual-enhanced graph reasoning mechanism, termed SOC-DGL, whose main contributions are: